jmpa-io/.github/README.md

 </div>

 See [this doc](https://www.freecodecamp.org/news/how-to-use-the-dot-github-repository/) for a breakdown on what exactly a `.github` repository does.
+Here's also the official [GitHub doc](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) for this too.

 # TODOs